surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 <br/>

 ### Airwindows
-Airwindows FXs is an integration of 53 effects from Airwindows of various types.
+Airwindows effect is an integration of 53 diverse effects by Chris Johnson.
 Thanks to Airwindows for providing high quality open source effects!

 You can read more about those effects [here](https://www.airwindows.com/category/free/),